CameronFox01/myWebsite/myWebsite/README.md

 ### Mac Options
 Go into myWebsite and run the following command " python3 -m http.server 8000 " and go to the website http://localhost:8000/index.html

+## Want to use the Submition Box's
+Go into myWebsite and run the following command "  php -S localhost:8000 " and go to the website http://localhost:8000/

 ### Using VS Code
 + Download **Live Server**
 + Right Click on index.html and select **Open with Live Server**